vsattamini/cloudbeds-prompt-engineering/README.md

 # OpenAI API Quickstart - Python example app

-This is a project for the cloudbeds prompt engineering job application.
+This is a project for the cloudwalk prompt engineering job application.
 It was based on the OpenAI quickstart guide for python, and expanded upon by myself.

 ## Description